Arno37/Menu_Maker/README.md

 ## Project Overview

-You are a front-end developer at Webgencia, working on behalf of the client, Qwenta.
-Due to the absence of Soufiane, the Product Owner, you have been tasked with preparing and planning the project.
-Soufiane will later present your work to the client.
+I am a front-end developer at Webgencia, working on behalf of the client, Qwenta.
+Due to the absence of Soufiane, the Product Owner, I have been tasked with preparing and planning the project.
+Soufiane will later present my work to the client.

 ## Features